How To Dehydrate Pumpkin: Make Pumpkin Dog Treats, Pumpkin Spice

 MINERALS: Calcium, Potassium, and Magnesium, which can help keep your heartbeat regular and your blood pressure low.

-Finding the Perfect Pumpkin
+Picking the Perfect Pumpkin for Dehydrating

 Child in a pumpkin field with a farmer